 \section{Related works}

-\textbf{Probing CNN representations: feature visualization, invariance, and adversarial examples.} The question of functional interpretability and feature visualization in deep learning has predominantly been approached by employing gradient-based optimization for image synthesis, taking advantage of the complete analytical description and differentiability of the network \cite{olah2017feature, nguyen2019understanding, fel2023unlocking}.
-While most studies have focused on finding the MEIs of CNNs' units, recent efforts have started to also explore their invariance landscape.
-A prominent approach relies on discovering \textit{model metamers} - i.e., synthesized stimuli that match the internal representation of a reference (natural) image in a specific layer of a network \cite{Mahendran2015}.
-Using metamers, Feather et al. \cite{Feather2023-fo} were able to demonstrate that standard CNNs display highly idiosyncratic invariances at the top layers of processing, with metamers being unintelligible to human observers or other neural networks.
-In contrast, CNNs trained to be robust to adversarial images (i.e., imperceptibly modified inputs capable of altering CNN object classification \cite{szegedy2013intriguing}) yielded metamers that were substantially more interpretable by human observers.
-This shows how invariance and adversarial vulnerability are conceptually related \cite{jacobsen2020excessiveinvariancecausesadversarial}.
-For instance, adversarially trained ("robust") networks can craft subtle image perturbations that not only fool the network but can also impair \cite{gaziv2023strong} or enhance \cite{talbotetal2025} human object recognition, thereby reinforcing the perceptual parallels between robust network representations and invariance in human vision.
+\textbf{Probing CNN representations: feature visualization, invariance, and adversarial examples.} The question of functional interpretability and feature visualization in deep learning has predominantly been approached by employing gradient-based optimization for image synthesis, taking advantage of the complete analytical description and differentiability of the network \citep{olah2017feature, nguyen2019understanding, fel2023unlocking}.
+While most studies have focused on finding the MEIs of CNNs' units, recent efforts have started to also explore their invariance landscapes.
+Most of them have focused on providing a local measure of model invariance around a given input, probing the shape of the representation manifold in the vicinity of a chosen image \citep{berardino2017eigen, henaff2015geodesics}.
+Another prominent approach relies on discovering \textit{model metamers} - i.e., synthesized stimuli that match the internal representation of a reference (natural) image in a specific layer of a network \citep{Mahendran2015}.
+Using metamers, \citet{Feather2023-fo} were able to demonstrate that standard CNNs display highly idiosyncratic invariances at the top layers of processing, with metamers being unintelligible to human observers or other neural networks.
+In contrast, CNNs trained to be robust to adversarial images (i.e., imperceptibly modified inputs capable of altering CNN object classification \citep{szegedy2013intriguing}) yielded metamers that were substantially more interpretable by human observers.
+This shows how invariance and adversarial vulnerability are conceptually related \citep{jacobsen2020excessiveinvariancecausesadversarial}.
+For instance, adversarially trained ("robust") networks can craft subtle image perturbations that not only fool the network but can also impair \citep{gaziv2023strong} or enhance \citep{talbotetal2025} human object recognition, thereby reinforcing the perceptual parallels between robust network representations and invariance in human vision.